VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

-Then, we simply apply a force to the `RemotePaddle` according to the input received from the other system:
+Then, simply apply a force to the `RemotePaddle` according to the input received from the other system:

 ```cpp
 void RemotePaddle::move(uint16 holdKey)